gordon-cs/gordon-360-api/README.md

 ### Admins
 What is it?
 Ressource that represents admins.

 Who has access?
-Only super admins.
+Only super admins, except to get a specific admin where all admins have access.

 ##### GET